rdkcentral/rdkb-halif-dhcp/docs/pages/DHCPv4ChalSpec.md

 ## Quality Control

-DHCPv4C HAL implementation should pass `Coverity`, `Black duck scan`, `valgrind` checks without any issue.
+DHCPv4C HAL implementation should pass checks using any third party tools like `Coverity`, `Black duck`, `Valgrind` etc. without any issue to ensure quality.

 There should not be any memory leaks/corruption introduced by HAL and underneath 3rd party software implementation.